iYadavVaibhav/stem/docs/0-Information-Technology/aws-amazon-web-services.md

 ## DEMO - AWS RDS DB Standalone

-You can create a  standalone RDS DB Instance that can be accessed from any other machine, it can be public machine or another service on AWS withing VPC (like EC2 or Lambda).
+You can create a  standalone RDS DB Instance that can be accessed from any other machine, it can be public machine or another service on AWS within VPC (like EC2 or Lambda).

 The database you create, needs following additional configurations: